Consider if a state is really needed, or it can be transformed from other states. To prevent unnecessary DOM updates.

 Because the condition comparison

-would be a brand new object every time the component is mountedSolution:
+useEffect use is reference comparison, and the variable person would be a brand new object every time the component is mountedSolution:

 Use

-const person = useMemo(() => { return { name, age }; }, [name, age]);
+useMemoconst person = useMemo(() => { return { name, age }; }, [name, age]);

 Use

-'s return value (clean up function), to clean up the context when component is about to unmount, such as the ongoing network requests
+useEffect's return value (clean up function), to clean up the context when component is about to unmount, such as the ongoing network requests